+Funding Policy

-Funding Policy: The contribution requirements of the University are established and may be amended by the Board of Regents.
-The University is required to contribute the actuarially determined employer contribution amount in accordance with the parameters of GASB Statement 75.
-There was no amounts required to be contributed in the current year.
+The contribution requirements of the University are established and may be amended by the Board of Regents.
+The University is required to contribute the actuarially determined employer contributions in accordance with the parameters of GASB Statement 75.

-The University's contributions to the plan for the years ended June 30, 2018, 2017, and 2016, were approximately \$1,000, \$36,000, and \$250,000, respectively.
+The University's contributions to the plan for the years ended June 30, 2019, 2018, and 2017, were approximately \$1,000, \$1,000 and \$36,000, respectively, and beginning July 1, 2014, are accounted for as compensation expense in the accompanying financial statements.